Morris-w22/Mathematical_physics_curricula-note/README.md

-# Mathematical physics notes
+# Mathematical_physics_curricula-notes

 ## Project Name
-Mathematical-physics notes
+Mathematical_physics_curricula-notes

 ## Description
-The author who is studying in Tsinghua university created this project.
+The author who is studying in Physics Department, Tsinghua university created this project.
 In those curricula I get an average GPA of 3.95(totally 4).
 The documents, which are all hand-written, are for self-use only and not for sale.
 The contents herein represent only the personal views of the author, and there might be some mistakes while taking notes.